polterguy/phosphorusfive/plugins/p5.io/README.md

 ```

 The *[load-file]* invocation above, is only there to show the results of your newly created file, and illustrates how only the results of
-the expression you pass into your *[src]* node, are saved to disc.
-This allows you to save sub-sections of your trees, and even combine
+the expression you pass into your *[src]* to *[save-file]*, are saved to disc.
+This allows you to save sub-sections of your trees, and even
-multiple pieces of text, and/or p5.lambda sub-trees, and save the combined results to disc.
+combine multiple pieces of text, and/or p5.lambda sub-trees, and save the combined result to disc.

 You can also have a "static" source, containing the nodes as children of *[src]*, such as the following is an example of.